basifat/simplecontent/03-content-style-guide.md

 Authors that fail to respond to emails about open assignments will not be eligible for future assignments.

-This guide has been produced with the help of style guides provided by freecodecamp.com, Draft.dev and others.
+*This guide has been produced with the help of style guides provided by Draft.dev, freecodecamp.com, and others*